March 12, 2015

 Would you believe that DogWatch can help chickens, too?
 Ernie Roy of DogWatch of New Hampshire adapted one of DogWatch’s Indoor Boundary Systems to help protect a family’s chickens from the family’s dog.
 Ernie placed the indoor receiver into a small “backpack” that the owner had made, and placed the backpack on the rooster.
 Since the hens followed the rooster, this meant that all of the chickens would stay in the same area as the signal.
 The dog was fitted with a collar, and whenever he approached the rooster or any trailing hens, he would get a correction.
 Quickly, the dog learned to stop chasing the chickens, and the family breathed a sigh of relief.

 Believe it or not, some horses can also be trained to use DogWatch Hidden Fences.
-Ty Kretzinger of DFW DogWatch (serving the Dallas/Fort Worth area of Texas) recently worked with a pair of horses and says, “if used in the correct circumstances, [DogWatch Hidden Fences] can be a very effective way to keep even larger animals from tearing up valuable parts of your property.”
+The team at DFW DogWatch (serving the Dallas/Fort Worth area of Texas) recently worked with a pair of horses and says, “if used in the correct circumstances, [DogWatch Hidden Fences] can be a very effective way to keep even larger animals from tearing up valuable parts of your property.”
 On his recent install, the owner already had an existing wood fence, but needed additional fencing to keep the horses away from the house and out of the flowerbeds, while still allowing the horses access to the front and back pastures.
-Ty installed the Hidden Fence system, and trained the horses (as well as the family’s dogs).
-He says that the horses responded well to light corrections, and that, because they are lead-trained, the horses were actually easier to train than some dogs he has worked with!
-A month later, Ty received a follow-up text from the horses’ owner, who tells him that the she is “extremely happy” and that the system is working well for both horses and dogs.
+DFW DogWatch installed the Hidden Fence system, and trained the horses (as well as the family’s dogs).
+Our Dealers say that the horses responded well to light corrections, and that, because they are lead-trained, the horses were actually easier to train than some dogs they have worked with!
+A month later, DFW DogWatch received a follow-up text from the horses’ owner, who told them that the she is “extremely happy” and that the system is working well for both horses and dogs.